dvdzkwsk/webpack-boilerplate/README.md

 * Development and production modes out of the box
   * Development: enables Webpack's dev server and React hot-loader
   * Production: minification and css extraction
-* PostCSS loader to support `.css` requires and transformations
-  * Includes CSSWring and Autoprefixer
+* Sass Loader with autoprefixer and local aliases
 * Easy environment configuration on a per-webpack-entry-point basis
 * Configurable vendor bundle to split application code from 3rd-party dependencies
 * Unit testing with Karma, PhantomJS, Mocha, and the Chai assertion library